ACA Insurers Still Reject 1 in 5 Claims, Leaving Millions With Unpaid Bills

 (claim numbers, appeal letters, denial explanations and all correspondence)

-Some denied claims are later paid after resubmission without formal appeals.
-Persistence can pay off even without navigating the formal appeals process.
+Some denied claims get paid after resubmission without formal appeals.
+Persistence pays off even without the full appeals process.

 Methodology: How MoneyGeek Analyzed ACA Claims Data